-By Rebecca Ballenger, Coordinator of Outreach and Collections, Worlds of Words
+By Rebecca Ballenger, Associate Director, Worlds of Words